-Bees have it pretty tough and have to contend with a wide range of potential challenges.
+Bees have it tough and have to contend with a wide range of potential challenges.
 But they do it so well and a successful colony can survive year after year.

 Providing the queen stays productive, lays eggs and continues to give off the appropriate pheromones, the colony will support her and respect her.
 She may indeed stick around for quite some time.